Interstate 781

 The original designation for I-781 was New York State Route 781 (NY 781).
 On April 13, 2009, the Federal Highway Administration (FHWA) designated NY 781 as a future Interstate Highway corridor and as "Future I-781".
 The I-781 designation officially took effect when the highway was completed and opened to traffic on December 6, 2012.

 Route description

-I-781 begins at I-81 exit 48A, a trumpet interchange located 0.7 mi north of exit 48 (NY 342) in the town of Pamelia.
+I-781 begins at I-81 exit 161, a trumpet interchange located 0.7 mi north of exit 160 (NY 342) in the town of Pamelia.
 It proceeds to the east, roughly paralleling NY 342 as it heads toward Fort Drum.
 I-781 ends at an interchange with US 11 just west of Fort Drum, but the roadway continues east as Iraqi Freedom Drive, which is maintained by the New York State Department of Transportation (NYSDOT) as NY 971Q up to the bridge over CSX Transportation's rail line.
-The highway is four lanes wide, with two lanes for each direction.
+The highway is four lanes wide, with two lanes for each direction,except at the main gate of Fort Drum, where it is six lanes wide (four lanes eastbound).